Nursery School through Entering Kindergarten

 Entering Ninth and Tenth Grade

 Our most mature campers are eligible for the opportunity to enjoy being a sometimes camper and sometimes staff member!
-Karen Landsman and Ellen Schlef supervise this extraordinary program.
+Ellen Schlef supervises this extraordinary program.
 Coleman Country CITs get the chance to gain work experience for the future and to develop leadership skills.
 They also enjoy participating in camp activities and socializing with their peers.
 Check out the Staff section for more information!